nicolasparada/blog/content/posts/go-messenger-oauth.md

 }
 ```

 OAuth2 uses a mechanism to prevent CSRF attacks so it requires a "state".
-We use nanoid the create a random string and use that as state.
+We use nanoid to create a random string and use that as state.
 We save it as a cookie too.

 ## OAuth Callback